axiades/NeXt-Server-Buster/README.md

 The Mailserver and other features won't work!
 (This will create a fake Let's Encrypt Cert, you won't run into the limition of weekly cert's)
-- `cd /root/; apt update; apt install git -y; git clone https://github.com/axiades/Perfectrootserver; cd Perfectrootserver; touch dev.conf; bash nxt.sh`
+- `cd /root/; apt update; apt install git -y; git clone https://github.com/axiades/Perfectrootserver; cd Perfectrootserver; touch dev.conf; bash prs.sh`

 ## Copyright and license